grafana/mimir/docs/sources/mimir/set-up/_index.md

 ## Plan your deployment

-How you choose to deploy Mimir depends upon your tracing needs.
 Mimir has two deployment modes: monolithic or microservices.

 A [mimir-distributed](https://github.com/grafana/mimir/tree/main/operations/helm/charts/mimir-distributed) Helm chart that deploys Grafana Mimir in [microservices mode]({{< relref "../references/architecture/deployment-modes/index.md#microservices-mode" >}}) is available in the [grafana/helm-charts](https://grafana.github.io/helm-charts/) Helm repository.